 Crew - Varsity Girls

-Groton competes in the New England Interscholastic Rowing Association (NEIRA) along with more than thirty other day and boarding schools.
-Rowing at Groton begins with preseason practice in mid-March and ends with the NEIRA Championships on Lake Quinsigamond in Worcester at the end of May.
-Groton is one of the most competitive schools in the NEIRA and has been one of the top six schools consistently over the past sixteen years.
+Groton competes in the New England Interscholastic Rowing Association (NEIRA) along with more than forty other day and boarding schools.
+Rowing at Groton begins with a preseason practice in mid-March, dual races on weekends in April and May, and ends with the NEIRA Championships on Lake Quinsigamond in Worcester.

-2012 Groton completes a completely undefeated varsity season (top 4 boats) by sweeping the NEIRA championships.
-The top two boats travel to England to compete in the Henley Women’s Regatta and the Henley Royal Regatta.
+2012 NEIRA champions: Groton completed an undefeated varsity season (top 4 boats) by sweeping the NEIRA championships.
+The top two boats traveled to England to compete in the Henley Women’s Regatta and the Henley Royal Regatta.

 2009 Second place in New England, fourth place at the US Rowing Junior Nationals in Cincinnati